Areas of focus

 ECU has a large professional teacher and education network, putting you in good company to connect, collaborate and network with experienced and passionate peers globally.
-Not only do our academics have strong professional networks into educational organisations we also have an established Alumni community - The 1902 Education Society connecting past and present ECU education students.
+Not only do our academics have strong professional networks into educational organisations, but we also have an established alumni community - The 1902 Education Society, connecting past and present ECU education students.

 Quality Learning Experience